craftercms/craftercms/GIT_WORKFLOW.md

 Crafter CMS uses a Git workflow that's based on Gitflow: http://nvie.com/posts/a-successful-git-branching-model

 ## High-level
-For every Crafter CMS repository, there are two long-running branches:
+For every Crafter CMS repository, there are two main long-running branches:
 * `develop`: this is where development activities happen, and this branch is not meant to be stable
 * `master`: this is stable and deployable

+There are long-running branches for every supported version of Crafter CMS:
+* support/v{VERSION}

 There are several other branches that are created and deleted over time, these include:
 * feature/bug branches: branches created to develop a features, perform a task or fix a bug as part of regular development